-

 About Me

-My name is Nadia Bernaz and I am Associate Professor of Law at Wageningen University in the Netherlands.
 My area of research is business and human rights.
 I look at how corporations and businesspeople are held accountable for their human rights impact through international, domestic and transnational processes.

 SEARCH